kneron/document_center/docs/plus_c/feature_guide/generic_inference.md

 **Note**: To execute **MSYS2 MinGW 64-bit**, please use the shortcut or `c:\msys64\msys2_shell.cmd -mingw64` instead of `c:\msys64\mingw64.exe`.

 **Note**: In the inference related examples, we are using KL520 for most demo.
-If you wish to use KL630 or KL720, just change the prefix of the example name from kl520 to kl630 or kl720.
-(There might be no KL520 version, KL630 version or KL720 version on certain examples.)
+If you wish to use KL630, KL720, or KL730, just change the prefix of the example name from kl520 to kl630, kl720, or kl730.
+(There might be no KL520 version, KL630 version, KL720 version or KL730 version on certain examples.)

 **Note**: Few examples will auto connect multiple devices to run inference.
 If you put hybrid types of devices on host, the inference may fail.